 “Today I am reviewing this palette.
 First of all, I like the packaging.
 Secondly, I like the colours”.

 Blogging would be a dead in a hot second because nobody would be reading them.
-It’s the creativity of the bloggers within that has this industry BOOMING right now.
+It’s the creativity of the bloggers within that has this industry BOOMING right now even when we’re writing about popular blog ideas.
 And there’s always room to get even more creative, try new things and try and take this industry by surprise.
 It’s only going to grow baby.